-Exam Day Help Desk
+Exam Day Support

 If you are examining in the Tucson Exam Center, there will be support available to assist with any issues that arise.
 How to indicate that you need assistance will be discussed in your examiner training/orientation the day before the exam.

-If you are examining remotely, Exam Delivery will send a text to you from an 833 number on the morning of the first exam day.
+Exam Delivery will send a text from an (833) number on the morning of the first exam day.
 Please use this number to text them for exam day related issues.

 You can also call the exam support team on exam days at 520-519-2177.
 This number will be available in the menu function when you click on "Help" in the top right corner of your exam screen.
 If you have questions prior to exam day, please contact Exam Delivery at examdelivery@theabr.org.